-- Contributed to present evidence for the HIV APPG inquiry in BAME groups and HIV in Britain.
+- Contributed to present evidence for the HIV APPG reports on minority ethnic groups and HIV in Britain.

-- Contributed to draft bids and applications for grants and funding, including the ViiV HIV Prevention Fund.
+- Contributed to draft bids, applications and monitoring and evaluatinons for grants and funding, including the ViiV HIV Prevention Fund.

 March 2021 to Present – Pride Cymru, Wales